RobinBoers/dotfiles-legacy/docs/dev-setup.md

 ## 🐧 Distro

-My current distro of choice is elementaryOS.
-I chose elementary because has a nice polished desktop, is very stable and has a large choice of apps via their Flatpak store.
+My current distro of choice is Arch Linux.
+I used to use elementaryOS, but every time I try it I find out the MacOS workflow just isn't for me.
+I'm currently running Arch with Sway and minimal packages.
+It keeps my system quick and responsive and I like the workflow way better.

 ## 🦊 Web browsers